Registration Now Open for 2023!

 Every year SBSC joins our friends at Port Esperance Sailing Club for a three-day event of half-day sailing & half-day play!
 This is a Green Fleet friendly event and fun for the whole family!

-Sailors will enjoy on-water coached racing, and be free for half the day for fun local adventures with family and friends.
+Sailors will enjoy sailing for half the day and be free for half the day for fun local adventures with family and friends.

 Open to all classes, including incoming Green Fleet Optimists (recent grads from Learn to Sail Tackers Level 2) If you require use of a club plastic training boat, please make a note in your rego.